arunnattarayan/generator-node-es6-api-boilerplate/docs/source/index.rst

 Express App Generator
 ==================================================
+Boilerplate and tooling for authoring data API backends with Node.js, JWT and MongoDB.
+It is best suited for developing a es6 API endpoint as a standalone (micro)service (demo), backing up web front-ends and/or mobile apps.
 This Generator will help to us create a express api application skeleton along with these keys features

  * Code with ES6 Style
+ * components Style coding
  * Eslint Standard
  * JWT authentication
  * Test cases with Mocha